-Florida 699 is a coastal route joining the communities of St. Pete Beach, Madeira Beach, Treasure Island, Redington Beach and Indian Rocks Beach among others in Pinellas County.
-SR 699 connects the a chain of islands from Long Key and Florida 682 (Pinellas Bayway) northward to Treasure Island and Florida 688 on Sand Key.
+Florida State Road 699 is a coastal route joining the communities of St. Pete Beach, Madeira Beach, Treasure Island, Redington Beach and Indian Rocks Beach among others in Pinellas County.
+SR 699 connects the a chain of islands from Long Key and SR 682 (Pinellas Bayway) northward to Treasure Island and SR 688 on Sand Key.
 Two bridges along the route span inlets, Blind and Johns Passes, linking the Gulf of Mexico with Boca Ciega Bay.

 The southern terminus of SR 699 was originally located at Pass-a-Grille Point at the south end of Long Key.
 The route north from the Pinellas Bayway to Corey Causeway was later cosigned with State Road A19A.
-During the 1980s, Florida 699 saw extension north from Indian Rocks Beach to then tolled Clearwater Pass Bridge.
+During the 1980s, SR 699 was lengthened north from Indian Rocks Beach to then tolled Clearwater Pass Bridge.
 It was later truncated back to the west end of SR 688.
 Additionally an east-west branch was signed on Madeira Beach Causeway between Madeira Beach and U.S. 19 Alternate at Bay Pines.
 This was eventually renumbered to SR 666.